Vaiditya2207/ProjectCreator/README.md

 * **User Accounts**: Create an account to personalize your experience, manage your templates, and access cloud storage.

 Thank you for trying this prerelease version!
 Your feedback is invaluable to making the app even better.

+# Instruction to host the app yourself

+## Setup Backend

+### Step 1: Clone the App
+You can clone the app by Forking this repo and then cloning it or you can simply download the zip file of the code

+### Step 2: Setting up Environment Variables
+Taking the reference from the example.env you can create an ENV file with your tokens to make it Customizable

+### Step 3: Host the backend
+You have you now host the backend.
+Popular Options to Host Backend are
+1. AWS
+2. Heroku
+3. Azure
+4. Render
+5. Railway

+Now your Backend is good to go you can test the api yourself using the postman

+## Setup the Frontend

+### Step 1: Setting up Environment Variables
+You have to change the domain name of the api in the Environment Variables of the Swift Application

+### Step 2: Customization (Optional Step)
+You can customize the app however you want and however you like then just Archive the app and Sign it using Apple Developer ID

+# Rules and Regulations to use the App

+* **Usage**: Can be used by anyone and they can change whatever they want.
+* **Distribution**: To distribute the app, you must obtain permission from the original author.
+Please contact the author at [admin.projectcreator@codemelon.xyz](mailto:admin.projectcreator@codemelon.xyz) for distribution rights.